vdelia/vdelia.github.io/_posts/2015-10-15-prime-number-sieves-with-julia.md

 ## Sieve of Atkin

 The [sieve of Atkin][atkin] is a fast and modern algorithm for prime generation.
 It **can** be faster than the others, depending on how smart is your implementation.

-For the following code, I applied ideas from [this page][implementation].
+For the following code, I applied ideas from [this page][implementation], using the full `mod 60` filters from wikipedia.

 **In [6]:**